home-assistant/home-assistant.io/source/_integrations/config.markdown

 ---
-title: "Config"
+title: Config
-description: "Instructions on how to setup the configuration panel for Home Assistant."
+description: Instructions on how to setup the configuration panel for Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Front End